 First, turn your steering wheel left and right.
 That will clear the area around your front wheels.
-Then shift back and forth between REVERSE (R) and a forward gear (or with a manual transmission, between FIRST (1) or SECOND (2) and REVERSE(R)), spinning the wheels as little as possible.
+Then shift back and forth between REVERSE (R) and a forward gear, spinning the wheels as little as possible.
 Release the accelerator pedal while you shift, and press lightly on the accelerator pedal when the transmission is in gear.
 If that doesn't get you out after a few tries, you may need to be towed out.
 Or, you can use your recovery hooks if your vehicle has them.
 If you do need to be towed out, see "Towing Your Vehicle" in the Index.